abejas1/Panel/lib/HX711/README.md

 3. Place a known weight on the scale and call get_units(10).
 4. Divide the result in step 3 to your known weight.
 You should get about the parameter you need to pass to set_scale.
 5. Adjust the parameter in step 4 until you get an accurate reading.

-# How to use
-See the example in examples/HX711SerialBegin.
-Please don't use examples/HX711Serial anymore.
-It is deprecated because the pin definition within the constructor is not timing safe. (#29)